 All students, parents, and school personnel are encouraged to download the Safe2Say app, which will be used to report a tip.
 Here is an image of the app to help you locate it in your app store.

-During the week of January 14th, all students in grades 5-12 will attend a state-mandated orientation and training on "Safe2Say Something."
 Please use the links below to access additional information on "Safe2Say Something."

 Safe2Say Something Parent Letter